adeshinaO/forms-product-doc/README.md

 4. Anyone with the link to a form should be able to fill and submit it.

+5. Allow creators update forms that are already accessible to respondents.
+They can:
+  - Change form title and/or description
+  - Add new form fields
+  - remove form fields
+  - Add/remove rules for conditional fields
+  - Add new options for dropdown fields
+  - Change the size allowed for file uploads

 ### Data Models

 **Form**